NarcisseChangom/BLAs-Migration-repo/README.md

 # 2. Instructions for Use
   Download the entire content of this package “Replication File BLA-Migration” to a location in your computer.
 The package contains four folders:

     -	DATA: this folder contains the dataset used throughout the paper (BLA_Migration_data.dta)

     -	DOFILES: this folder contains seven .do files (program to run) and one excel sheet that accompany welfare calculations reported in section five of the paper.

     -	FIG: this folder will contain after the replication of the code the nine figures of the results section (main text + appendix) named accordingly.

     -	REGOUT: this folder will contain 10 tables reported in the result section of the paper (main text + appendix).

 # 3. Preparation
     a.
-Ensure all the user written Stata Packages needed for the analysis are installed and are up to date.
+Ensure all the user written Stata Packages needed for the analysis are installed and are up to date (file "master_file.do" installs all user-written commands.
+You can uncomment them if you already have the necessary commands).
     b.
 Ensure that all directories are consistently specified.

 # 4. Execution